ghosteau/overlord-discord-bot/README.md

 - **AI Detection Modes**: Introduced three modes for AI detection:
   - **Off Mode**: Disables detection.
   - **Overlord-LOG1**: Legacy model with reliable performance.
-  - **Overlord-T**: Premium state-of-the-art model designed for continuous updates.
+  - **Overlord-T**: Transformer model that has much better performance and understands context.
 - **Help Command Overhaul**: Improved `helpme` command to be more user-friendly and comprehensive.
 - **Organized Logs**: Enhanced log organization and usability for developers and users.
 - **Terms of Use**: Added `/terms` slash command to display Overlord’s official terms of use.
 - **Codebase Refactoring**: Optimized codebase structure for easier maintenance and development.
 - **SQL Integration Slash Command**: Added slash command for toggling SQL support, ensuring compliance with Discord policies and Overlord terms of use.
-- **Transformer Model Link**: Added Hugging Face link for Overlord-T due to file size limitations.
+- **Transformer Model Link**: Added Hugging Face link for Overlord-T model due to file size limitations.
 ---